alexkohler/nakedret/README.md

 # Usage

 Similar to other Go static anaylsis tools, nakedret can be invoked with one or more filenames, directories, or packages named by its import path.
+These cannot be mixed - either specify all filenames, all directories, or all package names.

 `nakedret [flags] packages/files`